 As of May 7, the 10-day average of the J-17 well was 665 feet, which is five feet above the trigger for stage one watering restrictions.

-According to a press release from New Braunfels Utilities, stage one watering restrictions could go into effect within the next few weeks.
+According to a press release from New Braunfels Utilities, stage one watering restrictions could go into effect as early as next week.

 During a stage one water restriction, sprinkler or irrigation system schedules are organized by address as follows: